-Whether at 5-star hotels, local restaurants or at street stalls, there is a variety of food to choose from, leaving you somethings with the good dilemma of having too much choice.
-While it is good to try all of them, for an authentic street food experience in Nagpur, you’ve got to try certain foods that are not only popular in these parts, but delicious to.
-So, what are these food and where can one find them?
+Whether at 5-star hotels, local restaurants or at street stalls, there is a variety of food to choose from, leaving you sometimes with a good dilemma of having too much choice.
+While it is good to try all of them, for an authentic street food experience in Nagpur, you’ve got to try certain dishes that are not only popular in these parts, but delicious too.

 1. Tarri Poha

 Poha is a popular dish in Maharashtra.
 In Nagpur, poha is called by a different name, they call it Tarri Poha.
 Prepared using rice flakes, onions, tomatoes and served with Tarri (a thick gravy), this dish is delicious and healthy.